NatNight99/02-first_impression/index.md

 - It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s
 - The main cast consists of:
   1. Blanka - a prideful sphynx cat who needs to learn to be confortable in her own skin
-  2. Rupus - little energetic kitten stealing Blanka’s spotlight and acting like a spoiled brat
+  2. Rupert - little energetic bengal kitten stealing Blanka’s spotlight and acting like a spoiled brat
-  3.

-### Personal projects
+  3. Claudius - an old wise male maine coon cat, trying to keep the family together while facing his own mortality

 ### Babu in the Night City
 - my work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička